 Our aim at St Michael’s is to help our pupils become effective communicators by equipping them with a high standard of language and literacy skills, as well as a lifelong love of reading.

 Through high quality phonics teaching and a strong focus on both shared and individual texts, children will learn to appreciate the benefit of reading for both information and enjoyment in and out of school.
-In addition, the practical drama/oral activities that children enjoy in class establish a strong command of the spoken word and lead to increased confidence and fluency in their written work.
+In addition, the practical speaking & listening activities that children enjoy in class establish a strong command of the spoken word and lead to increased confidence and fluency in their written work.

 We aim to ensure that pupils: